sagemath/trac_to_gh/Issue 2311.md

 # Issue 2311: remove stupid timeout from sage-location

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2311

 Original creator: was